smithjasonm/tictactoe/README.md

 ### Profiles

-Each user has a profile, which contains the user's username, Gravatar, full game record, and (unless the profile belongs to the visiting user) game record against the visiting user.
+Each user has a profile, which contains the user's username, Gravatar, full game record, and (unless the profile belongs to the visiting user) the visiting user's game record against that user.
 Users may navigate to these profiles either by visiting the users page, which contains a user-lookup tool, or by following a link to the profile provided on a game page.
-The user-lookup tool permits lookups by username and email address.
+The user-lookup tool permits lookups by username and by email address.

 ### Settings